-RIDE INFORMATION

-Only a short flight from the UK but with a real feeling of the exotic and sun for most of the year, Morocco is a great destination for the avid traveller.
+RIDE INFORMATION Only a short flight from the UK but with a real feeling of the exotic and sun for most of the year, Morocco is a great destination for the avid traveller.
 These rides are run by Sports Travel Morocco, a French company based near Marrakech, and are aimed at confident and independent riders who prefer a fairly comfortable and relaxed holiday (for more adventurous, endurance style camping rides please see our Morocco Camping Adventure Ride information).
 Itineraries explore distinct areas, including the foothills of the high Atlas, the Atlantic Coast and the northern edge of the Sahara Desert.
 Routes are progressive, riding to a new location each day, with nights spent in local guesthouses and hotels.
 Another option is to stay at the comfortable base close to Marrakech where riding is just one of the activities on offer (please enquire for information about Terres d'Amanar).

 DATES

 Set date 7 night progressive itineraries can run pretty much year round - Desert rides during autumn, winter and early spring, beach and mountain rides in the summer.
-Please see the set departure dates overleaf for the Sand Hills of Merzouga - other itineraries can be arranged on request for groups (usually of 4 to 10 riders) - please contact Ride World Wide to discuss.
+Please see the set departure dates overleaf for the Sand Hills of Merzouga and Essaouira & Atlantic Coast - other itineraries can be arranged on request for groups (usually of 4 to 10 riders) - please contact Ride World Wide to discuss.

 HORSES

 The horses used are mostly pure and cross-bred Berber Arabs of between about 14.2hh and 16hh.
 They are working desert horses owned by Sports Travel Morocco, who have about 30 horses in all, mainly stallions, with some geldings, split between their stables at Skoura, near Ouarzazate & Terres d'Amanar near Marrakech.
 The horses are strong, sure-footed and with excellent stamina.
 They are responsive and forward going to ride and there is a good selection for riders of intermediate ability and above.
 Stallions are often noisy and need to be treated with a little extra care and attention at least on the first day, keeping them a sensible distance apart.
 However if you are sensitive to these needs you will find them responsive to ride and easy to control.
 The horses are often moved by truck from the stables to the start point of the different rides and you do not always visit the stables.
+TACK English style, good quality leather saddles and bridles (dry desert environment can cause stitching to deteriorate quite quickly so don't expect new condition).
+Most horses are ridden in snaffle bits.
+Saddle-bags are provided for personal belongings when riding.